 Painted cabinets in a designer color are a wonderful way to produce space and express yourself.
-Kitchen closet, but, have to stand up to years of assault from grease, vibrant foods, fingerprints along with other hazards.
+Kitchen closets, though, have to stand up to years of assault from grease, vibrant foods, fingerprints along with other hazards.
 The heat-cured factory finish on your cabinets is up to the battle.
-Besides, you’ll need to follow cleaning guidelines to help keep your cupboards beautiful for several years.
+Also, you’ll need to follow cleaning guidelines to help keep your cupboards beautiful for several years.

 For stubborn stains, use a mild cleaning solution.
 Make your very own cabinet cleaner with a few drops of dish soap and a teaspoon of vinegar in a cup of water.
 Or, buy a cleaner.
 Test any solution on the back of a cupboard door before using it in an area.

-Avoid These Cleaners on Painted Cabinets Magic Eraser or similar sponge Abrasive powder or scrubbing pads Cleaners with abrasive particles, intense detergents or ammonia Oil soap, spray polishes containing silicone, petroleum products, or wax Citrus/orange cleaner Repairing paint is tricky.
+Avoid These Cleaners on Painted Cabinets: Magic Eraser or similar sponges, abrasive powder or scrubbing pads, cleaners with abrasive particles, intense detergents, or ammonia oil soap, spray polishes containing silicone, petroleum products, or wax citrus/orange cleaner.
+Repairing paint is tricky.
 In case you’re going to try out a repair yourself, take the door to a paint store (not a home store paint department).
 Then, get color-matched touch-up paint along with a filler for scratches and dents.
 Test the materials on the inside of a cupboard door before working on the damaged region.
 Then, touch up the smallest area possible.

 In case you’re not satisfied with your touch-up work or the injury is extensive, consult us so we can safeguard your investment.